Integrate PayPal payment gateway in Laravel

 </html>

-Or the following one, which is what we are going to use:
+Or the following, which is the one we are going to use:

 resources\views\paypal.blade.php